jackrobinrye/pooh_characters/README.md

 # PoohCharacters

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/pooh_characters`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to  the PoohCharacters gem!
+In this gem you will run ./bin/pooh-characters to run a CLI that will allow you to look at different Winnie the Pooh characters, get urls to their individual pages, and get a random quote from them.

 ## Installation